 2.)
 Challenge specific high-FODMAP foods, and higher quantities of those specific foods

 3.)
-Integrate: follow a modified low-FODMAP plan for 2+ months before returning to plant-rich “Paleo-style” diet as tolerated.
+Integrate: follow a modified low-FODMAP plan for 2+ months before returning to a plant-rich “Paleo-style” diet as tolerated.

 For recipes and a complete resource guide for following a Low-FODMAP diet.
 Download the FODMAP Diet App by Monash University (the original creators of the low-FODMAP diet plan).
-It costs $12.99 in the Apple App Store and $9.00 in the Google Play store.
+It costs $12.99 in the Apple App Store and $9.00 in the Google Play Store.

 Potato starch (Bob’s Red Mill potato starch at the grocery store works just fine) – can also be slowly integrated in measured doses.
 Prebiotics that tend to get viscous or “gummy” (inulin, larch arabinogalactan, etc) may be less tolerated at first – I generally wait a little longer to introduce those such as FloraSpectrum Prebiotic Powder by Doctor Alex Supplements.